Justices to hear challenge to race in college admissions - NewsBreak

 Justices to hear challenge to race in college admissions

-The court said it will take up lawsuits claiming that Harvard University , a private institution, and the University of North Carolina , a state school, discriminate against Asian American applicants.
+The court said it will take up lawsuits claiming that Harvard, a private institution, and the University of North Carolina, a state school, discriminate against Asian American applicants.
 A decision against the schools could mean the end of affirmative action in college admissions.

 Arguments are expected to take place in the fall.